 I want to help save these cats.
 Help reduce their populations by spaying and neutering.
-I want to help inform the public.
+I want to help inform the uninformed.
 Help you figure out what to do in various situations and find the best products and services available to help you save these community cats.
 I want to educate barn owners, farmers, ranchers, and others about why adopting a barn cat is important, instead of breeding them.

 I do it to help others like me.
 But mostly, I do it to help you help the kitties.

 I am the Barn Cat Lady.
 I’ll share my experiences, my knowledge, and my research as thoroughly as I can.
 It’ll include every resource, product, and service available to us that I can find.
 I’ll network, I’ll advocate, and I’ll be a voice for the barn cats and other outdoor kitties that need someone on their side.